-My name is Byron Martin and I've been running this website since 1999, though for the first couple of years the domain was bfmartin.com.
-It's a hobby site to fill some niches.
+My name is Byron Martin and I’ve been running this website since 1999, though for the first couple of years the domain was bfmartin.com.
+It’s a hobby site to scratch some itches.

 The Dilbert Strip Finder started back in 1999.
 I’m such a fan of the comic.
 I keep track of the words people search for and my biggest surprise is the lack of naughty words.
 Back then, comics were not available as much on the web, and complete archives were something to dream of.
 Books were the only place to find them.
 So the Finder was primarily an index of the books.
 These days, pretty much all the comics are online, and the focus of the Finder has changed to the online archive.